D13ya/kubesquire/Zero Trust Enforcement in Kubernetes Security.md

 * **The Fix \- Strict mTLS:** Enable Istio PeerAuthentication with mode: STRICT.
 This eliminates non-encrypted traffic19.
     *   *Real-World Option:* Use **Cloud Service Mesh** (Google's managed Istio).
 This offloads the maintenance of the control plane (`istiod`) and CA rotation to Google, allowing you to focus solely on defining `AuthorizationPolicies`.
     *   *Real-World Challenge:* Kubelet health probes fail because they are unencrypted.
-    *   *Solution:* Use Istio's "rewrite app probes" feature or dedicated `grpc-health-probe` sidecars.
+    *   *Solution:* Use Istio's "rewrite app probes" feature or dedicated `grpc-health-probe` sidecars, and bake the choice into the overlays so health checks stay consistent across environments.

 * **The Fix \- AuthorizationPolicies:** Define precise access rules.
-  * *Example:* Only frontend is authorized to communicate with cartservice20.

-  * *Example:* checkoutservice can access paymentservice, but frontend cannot21.
+  * *Trust boundaries:* Document the exact service pairs that can talk (e.g., frontend → cartservice, checkoutservice → paymentservice) and keep them as deny-by-default namespace policies with per-service allowlists to avoid gaps when onboarding new workloads.

 * **The Fix \- Egress Filtering:** Use Cilium Network Policies to restrict outbound traffic.
   * *Mechanism:* Deny all internet access by default.
   * *Real-World Challenge:* Blocking egress breaks OpenTelemetry and Cloud Trace (used heavily by the demo).
   * *Solution:* Explicitly allow egress to Google Cloud APIs (`monitoring.googleapis.com`, `cloudtrace.googleapis.com`) and the Istio Control Plane via FQDN policies.
-This maintains security while preserving observability.
+Integrate egress allowlists into CI so adding a new external dependency requires a reviewed policy change, preventing silent sprawl while preserving observability.
+* **Long-term signal:** Version and sign AuthorizationPolicies/NetworkPolicies; add periodic mesh policy drift scans (e.g., `istioctl authz check`, `cilium hubble observe --since 24h --verdict dropped`) to prove deny-by-default is still enforced.

 ### **Phase 3: GitOps & Automation**